eye-division/rosa-prod-site/_projects/events-coming-up-in-2019.md

   Tour of Sir Joseph Banks Globe;

-  Tour of Voyages of Discovery with Shademakers UK;
+  Tour of Voyages of Discovery with Shademakers UK
 project_date: 2019-05-18 00:00:00
 project_to_date: 2020-12-31 00:00:00
 main_image_path: /uploads/swan and lion.JPG